minipasila/WinampRPC-LastFM/README.md

 In case there are some troubles with pywin32 especially after updating Python, running pip upgrade command should solve this: `python -m pip install --upgrade pywin32`.

+## Using Direct URLs for Album Art (Recommended)

+Instead of manually uploading album covers to Discord (which has a 300 image limit), you can use direct URLs from Last.FM:

+1. Get a free Last.FM API key from [https://www.last.fm/api/account/create](https://www.last.fm/api/account/create)
+2. In `settings.json`:
+   - Set `"use_direct_urls": true`
+   - Add your API key: `"lastfm_api_key": "your_api_key_here"`
+   - Optionally set a `"fallback_image_url"` for when no album art is found
+3. Run the application - album art will be automatically fetched from Last.FM

+Benefits:
+- No 300 image limit
+- Automatic album art discovery
+- No manual image management
+- Works with any music in your library

+The app will automatically search for album art based on the artist and track information from Winamp.

 ## Custom assets